Robinpig/Note/docs/CS/Java/JDK/Collection/Collection.md

 }
 ```

+> [!WARNING]
+>
-- When the parameter is primitiveType array, the List only has one element of this array.
+> When the parameter is primitiveType array, the List only has one element of this array.
+> Please using Arrays#stream instead.

-- The  java.util.Arrays$ArrayList can't use remove method.
+The java.util.Arrays$ArrayList can't use remove method.

 ## Collections